-How effective is double glazing at reducing noise?
+How effective is double glazing at reducing noise in Surrey?

 What is a decibel and how is it measured?